 What is your Morkie telling you?

-Here are some of the messages your Morkie might be trying to send you, and how to deal with them:
+Here are some of the messages your Morkie might be trying to send you with his bark, and how to deal with them:

 - The territorial bark: distract your Morkie as soon as he starts barking.
 Catch his attention with a treat or by playing.
 Every time the bark cycle is broken, it sends the message that “quiet” will get the most reward.

-- Nervous barking usually comes about when your Morkie is nervous, lonely or suffering from separation anxiety.
-Make sure your Morkie gets as much of your undivided attention as possible when you are together, and if you’re out all day, is it possible for someone to come by mid-day and take the dog out for a walk?
+- Nervous barking usually results when your Morkie is nervous, lonely or suffering from separation anxiety.
+Make sure your Morkie gets as much of your undivided attention as possible when you are together.
+If you’re out all day, is it possible for someone to come by mid-day and take the dog out for a walk?
 Or, try leaving the radio on.

-- Bored or lonely barking can be controlled with lots of good exercise; being walked on a leash reinforces the natural order of us as the pack leader and helps settle and calm the dog.
-It’s a great way to burn off your dog’s excessive energy, while you burn a few calories at the same time!
+- Bored or lonely barking can be controlled with lots of exercise; being walked on a leash reinforces the natural order of you as the pack leader, and helps settle and calm the dog.
+It’s a great way to burn off your dog’s excessive energy, while you burn a few calories at the same time.